anvbis/anvbis.github.io/content/posts/linux-kernel-0-kernel-module-interaction.md

 ~/pwnkernel $ ./build.sh
 ```

-Running the virtual machine is equally simple, it's as easy as executing the `launch.sh` script - note that the target kernel version is specified within this script.
+Running the virtual machine is equally simple, it's as easy as executing the `launch.sh` script.
+Note that the target kernel version is specified within this script.
 After executing we can see we're dropped into a shell inside the virtual machine.

 ```
 ~/pwnkernel $ ./launch.sh